 On October 8, 2021, the Wireless Telecommunications Bureau (“Bureau”) released a Public Notice seeking to supplement the record on the 70/80/90 GHz Band NPRM.
-A summary of the NPRM is included in the email below.
 In the Notice, the Bureau seeks comment on the following:

 - The feasibility of permitting High Altitude Platform Stations (“HAPS”) or other stratospheric-based platform services in the 70/80/90 GHz bands, or portions of the bands, and whether coordination with incumbents is possible.